steunix/passweaver-gui/docs/index.md

 - Both LDAP and local authentication
 - CSP compliant pages
 - Quick and clean user interface
-- Light or dark theme
+- Light and dark theme setting for each user

 # Forewords

-PassWeaver-GUI is a complete frontend to PassWeaver-API; everything you can do with your items, folders, users and groups is defined in PassWeaver-API.
+PassWeaver-GUI is a complete frontend for PassWeaver-API; everything you can do with your items, folders, users and groups is defined in PassWeaver-API.
 See docs at [this link](https://steunix.github.io/passweaver-api/) for a detailed description of what PassWeaver-API is.

 While PassWeaver-API is a generic and independent backend API, PassWeaver-GUI is its perfect UI companion.